 A skin rash may show up with the muscle weakness, or it may appear months later.
 The symptoms may be mild to severe.
 The rash may look like:

-- A red, purple rash on his cheeks and eyelids
+- A red, purple rash on their cheeks and eyelids

 - A patchy rash on the skin around the nails, elbows, chest, back, and knees

 - Redness or swelling near their fingernails

-- Skin ulcers (open wounds on his skin)
+- Skin ulcers (open wounds on their skin)

 Sometimes, the rash may look like eczema.

 Other symptoms of JDM depend on the area of your child's body that's affected.
 They may include:

-- Hard lumps of calcium under her skin (calcinosis)
+- Hard lumps of calcium under their skin (calcinosis)

 - Joints that are strangely bent (contractures)